virtual/hugo-static-satinflame/content/blog/approving-pages-oucampus.md

 ## Unusable mobile views

 Although content managers are often using their desktop computers to update pages, over 40% of visits to your site may come through mobile or tablet devices.
 Resize your screen to see how the content wraps for smaller screen widths.
-If the content isn't designed to work responsively, consider adding new snippets to your OU Campus install—including 2-, 3- or 4-column snippet that stacks content on mobile.
+If the content isn't designed to work responsively, consider adding new snippets to your OU Campus install—including 2-, 3-, and 4-column snippets that stack content on mobile devices.

 ## Accessibility issues

 As you are aware, accessibility is an important part of sharing your information with your visitors.
-In addition to the updates to headings (above), there are often a couple of other important items that may need to be addressed:
+In addition to the [updates to headings](#semantic-issues), there are often a couple of other important items that may need to be addressed:

 ### Inaccessible or unnecessary PDFs